NoelR0/gpx-cartographer/README.md

 # GPX Cartographer

+>[!CAUTION]
+>**Warning beforehand: mostly/fully vibe-coded.**
+>I was watching a video of Matthias random stuff
+>and he build an app for displaying his images on a map.
+>I found this concept cool and thought that one can expand it
+>for gpx tracks.
+>Enjoy!

 Shows your photos (based on their EXIF GPS data) and GPX tracks on an OpenStreetMap map.
 Both folders are re-scanned on every page load or when you click ⟳, which makes it a good fit for folders filled by Syncthing.